Marina Núñez del Prado: Art career

 In 1938 she left her post and traveled through Bolivia, Peru, Argentina, Uruguay, the United States, Europe, and Egypt.
 From 1940 to 1948, she worked and organized exhibitions of her work in the United States while on a scholarship.
-In 1946 "Miners in Revolt," inspired by the miners in Bolivia's Potosí Department, won a gold medal in a New York exhibition.
+In 1946 Miners in Revolt, inspired by the miners in Bolivia's Potosí Department, won a gold medal in a New York exhibition.
 In 1948 she returned to Bolivia, finally settling down in La Paz in 1958.
 By 1972 she moved to Peru where she lived with her husband, a Peruvian writer.

 While in New York, she made nude sculptures that were sixty inches tall and went to the Ettl Studios to learn how to cast.
 She then tried to apply to the American Association of University Women, or AAUW, but was rejected on her first attempt.
 Her second letter managed to convince Mary H. Smith as it showed her enthusiasm for art and education.
 Later, she found herself wanting to use her art to bring the world together by spreading information about her heritage as well as bring back what she learned to Bolivia.
 She had accomplished and learned a lot in New York like her style becoming more modern, for example.
-She then returned the favor by giving her piece, "Mother and Child", to the AAUW.
+She then returned the favor by giving her piece, Mother and Child, to the AAUW.

+She received Bolivia's National Culture Award in 1977.

 Along her successful career she met outstanding artists such as Pablo Picasso, Constantin Brâncuși, poets Gabriela Mistral, Alfonsina Storni and Juana de Ibarbourou.
 She was also a friend of the Bolivian writer Franz Tamayo.